Basilian Network for Education and the New Evangelization

 Through encouraging and promoting the educational ministry of our schools, and eventually of others, as a collaborative ministry that includes all those who serve them.

-The inaugural BNENE conference, held at St. Michael’s College School in the summer of 2015, brought together Basilian and lay faculty, staff, and administrators from Le Collège Privé du Sacré-Coeur (Annonay, France), St. Michael’s College School (Toronto, Ontario), St. Thomas High School (Houston, Texas), Detroit Catholic Central High School (Detroit, Michigan), and El Instituto de Nuestra Señora de la Asunción (Cali, Colombia).
+The inaugural BNENE conference, held at St. Michael’s College School in the summer of 2015, brought together Basilian and lay faculty, staff, and administrators from Le Collège Privé du Sacré-Coeur (Annonay, France), St. Michael’s College School (Toronto, Ontario), St. Thomas High School (Houston, Texas), and Detroit Catholic Central High School (Detroit, Michigan).
 Archbishop J. Michael Miller, CSB, Archbishop of Vancouver and former Secretary for the Sacred Congregation of Catholic Education at the Vatican, delivered the keynote address on ‘The Vocation and Mission of the Catholic Educator’.

 The BNENE committee, currently chaired by Father John Huber, CSB, continues to organize large and small gatherings that offer the faculty and staff of Basilian schools opportunities to come together in fraternity, educate themselves on what it means to be Catholic educators, and engage in dialogue with one another.